Fertin Pharma A/S – Corporate Social Responsibility

-The Bagger-Sorensen Group will secure that all suppliers and partners are aware of this CSR code.
+Fertin Pharma will secure that all suppliers and partners are aware of this Code of Conduct.

-The Bagger-Sorensen Group will encourage our suppliers and partners to assess their compliance with this CSR code.
-Our monitoring program may consist of on-site inspections (or audits), periodic self-evaluations by suppliers/partners of their premises and those of their subcontractors and The Bagger Sorensen Group reserves the right to let an independent third party of our choice make on-site inspections to verify compliance with the requirements of this CSR code.
+Fertin Pharma will encourage our suppliers and partners to assess their compliance with this Code of Conduct.
+Our monitoring program may consist of on-site inspections (or audits), periodic self-evaluations by suppliers/partners of their premises and those of their subcontractors and Fertin Pharma reserves the right to let an independent third party of our choice make on-site inspections to verify compliance with the requirements of this Code of Conduct.

 The frequency and intensity of supplier/partner audits will depend on – and shall be appropriate to – the scale and intensity of their operations.

 The results of all monitoring will be documented in a monitor report.
-Where instances of non-compliance with the requirements of this CSR code are identified, the supplier or partner shall take corrective action to remedy the deficiencies as well as take measures to prevent similar problems from recurring in the future.
+Where instances of non-compliance with the requirements of this Code of Conduct are identified, the supplier or partner shall take corrective action to remedy the deficiencies as well as take measures to prevent similar problems from recurring in the future.